vishnuvardhan-kumar/esp8266/README.md

 ## ESP8266

 ### What's an ESP8266
-Cheap [microcontroller](https://en.wikipedia.org/wiki/ESP8266) board that you can find online for <Rs 300/- (~3.5 USD), and are completely programmable.
+Cheap [microcontroller](https://en.wikipedia.org/wiki/ESP8266) board that you can find online for <Rs 300/- (~3.5 USD) and is fully programmable.

-### Intro
+### Introduction
 Got this from a hobby shop online and wanted to try writing some low-level code for it.
 The whole Arduino IDE and process seemed super unintuitive (abstracts away all the learning).
-So I decided to try the manufacturer SDK and toolchain which was suprisingly complete.
+So I decided to try writing a toolchain and some modules for it manually.

+Why this board makes more sense for learning (compared to let's say an ESP32):
+- Single-core CPU means you need to control the event loop manually for async operations
+- No onboard ROM (only flash storage) means you need to be careful with data management
+- No onboard crypto engine means you need to learn how the security features work and implement them yourself :)
+- Still getting full control over bootloader/flash storage for a fraction of the price

 ### Getting started